sloshy/fs2-es/microsite/docs/docs/intro.md

 ---
 # Introduction
 Modeling state with events can be simple to understand, but difficult to master.
-You may have heard of "event sourcing", or perhaps the "Flux" and "Redux" models of application architecture in JavaScript.
+You may have heard of "event sourcing", or perhaps the ["Flux"](https://facebook.github.io/flux/) and ["Redux"](https://redux.js.org/) models of application architecture in JavaScript.
-In each of these, there lies a common thread of having event-driven systems where the only way to modify state is by taking in a linear sequence of events as they occur.
+In each of these, there is a common thread of having event-driven systems where the only way to modify state is by applying a linear sequence of events to your state.

 One easy way to model this is using `fold` in functional languages.
 For example, here is a basic way to get some event-driven state using "fold", written using the FS2 streaming library: